Self-Publishing for Entrepreneurs: DIY or Done-For You?

 Your book cover is the top level of marketing for your book.
 More so than your title and book description, your cover is your first chance for your book to make a good impression on people.

 DIY: Only take on with much confidence, but you can do good design work on a free program called Canva.
 Canva is ridiculously intuitive and easy to use.
+Another resource we learned of recently is Design Wizard, which is similar to Canva and has an integrated video editor and stock image library alongside the image editing tool.

 Done-for-you: Websites like 99Designs will get you a nice-looking design, and you’ll get to be a part of the design process.
 Choosing your book cover can be fun and enjoyable and it can beat the suspense of waiting for a design you might not like.
 However, it’s important to consider the benefits of working with a cover designer that also has an eye for what what’s marketable in your chosen venue.
 Just because the book cover looks great, doesn’t mean it will sell.